 If you have a fever and bone pain, visit the doctor right away.
 Osteomyelitis can get worse within hours or days and become much harder to treat.

-The doctor will do a physical exam and ask questions about recent injuries to the painful area.
+The doctor will do an exam and ask about recent injuries to the painful area.
 Blood tests can check for an increased white blood cell count (a sign of infection) and other signs of possible inflammation or infection.
 An X-ray may be ordered although X-rays don't always show signs of infection in a bone in the early stages.

 The doctor might suggest a bone scan to get a more detailed look at the bone.
 The doctor might also recommend an MRI, which gives much more detailed images than X-rays.
 MRIs not only can diagnose osteomyelitis, but can help establish how long the bone has been infected.

-The doctor may do a needle aspiration to get a sample from the bone.
-This lets the doctor find out which bacteria caused the infection.
-It also can help the doctor decide which antibiotic would best treat the infection.
+The doctor may take a sample from the bone to check for bacteria.
+If bacteria are found, the sample can help the doctor decide which antibiotic would best treat the infection.

 Treating osteomyelitis depends on: